Can You Weld Gold? (Everything You Need to Know)

 I recommend getting a pure tungsten electrode with a diameter of 1.6 mm for low amp settings.
 Pick a standard-sized 2.4 mm electrode for thick gold metal welding as well.

-You might find TIG welding for gold a bit difficult at first, but it’s worth it once you get the hang of it.
+You might find TIG welding for gold difficult at first, but it’s worth it once you get the hang of it.

 Here are the general instructions you need to follow: